KAGI0433/cv/README.md

 You can double-click index.html, or run a local server:

-bash

-Copy

-Edit

 Then visit: http://localhost:8000

-📁 Files
+📁 FILES

 index.html — Contains the resume content

 style.css — Custom styling for layout and responsiveness

-🧰 Tech Stack
+🧰 TECH STACK

 HTML5